-The brokers had only little time available, but still managed a list within a short time.
-This was not based on tastings, but took into account primarily the retail prices of the last hundred years.
-This criterion simply said that the most expensive wines are also the best.
-However, rankings were also included in the decision, the Alexander Henderson (1780-1863), the later US President Thomas Jefferson (1743-1826) and Cyrus Redding (1785-1870).
-In addition, the brokers still considered the reputation of the houses and the then acquis.
-Summa sumarum presents the classification as a long-term view, so that individual fluctuations such as single bad vintages or poorer qualities due to changes in ownership have only negligible weight.
+The brokers were under enormous pressure and had little time left, but still managed to get a list within a very short time.
+This list was not based on current tastings, but primarily took into account the sales prices of the last hundred years.
+This criterion simply stated that the most expensive wines are also the best.
+However, rankings were also included in the decision, which were drawn up by Alexander Henderson (1780-1863), the later US president Thomas Jefferson (1743-1826) and Cyrus Redding (1785-1870).
+In addition, the estate agents also took into account the reputation of the houses and the ownership at the time.
+The classification was based on a long-term view, so that individual fluctuations such as individual poor vintages or poorer quality due to changes in ownership were of little consequence.

-Red wines 1855 (Médoc and a Graves wine)
+Red wines 1855 (Médoc and a wine Graves)

-On April 18, 1855, the brokerage association announced its lineup of the best wines.
-It was emphasized that the classification was by no means a snapshot, but understood to be "the result of more than one hundred years of development".
+On 18 April 1855, the Brokers' Association announced its list of the best wines.
+It was expressly emphasised that the classification was by no means a snapshot, but was to be understood as "the result of a development that has been going on for more than a hundred years".
 The result was two lists, one with red wines and one with white wines.
-A total of 61 châteaux have been added to the red wine list (however, this number refers to the current status).
-It should be for all red wines Gironde However, only wines from Médoc and one from Graves were included.
-These were grouped from "Premiers Crus" to "Cinquièmes Crus" into five classes.
-A recurring question is whether there is a ranking or hierarchy within the five groups.
-In this respect, the brokers behaved very contradictory in the valuation phase.
+A total of 61 châteaux were included in the red wine list (but this number refers to the current status).
+It was intended to cover all the red wines of the Gironde, but only included wines from the Médoc and one from Graves.
+These were grouped into five classes from "Premiers Crus" to "Cinquièmes Crus".
+A question that is asked again and again is whether there is a ranking within the five groups.
+In this respect, the brokers behaved very contradictorily during the evaluation phase.

-In a letter dated 16 September 1855 to the Chamber of Commerce, they noted that there was no superiority or qualitative ranking within a single stage: Wines of the same classification should be considered equal.
-But a month earlier they had claimed the opposite.
-Against the "equality" also speaks that in the original list, the wines were not sorted alphabetically or by municipalities.
-In addition, the Château Mouton-Rothschild explicitly the first place in the Deuxième Crus was assigned as a kind of "consolation".
-So the committee was probably very well within the groups, but did not want to admit that officially so as not to upset anyone and prevent protests.
+In a letter of 16 September 1855 to the Chamber of Commerce, they noted that there was no superiority or qualitative ranking within a level: wines of the same classification were to be considered equivalent.
+But just one month before, they had claimed the opposite.
+Another argument against "equality" is that in the original list, the wines were not arranged alphabetically or by commune.
+In addition, Château Mouton-Rothschild was explicitly assigned first place in the Deuxième Crus, so to speak, as a "consolation".
+So the committee probably ranked very well within the groups, but in the end they did not want to admit this officially, in order not to annoy anyone and to prevent expected protests.

-It is worth noting that compared to z.
-B. the classification in Saint-Emilion Changes in the vineyards have no effect on the rank.
-The only requirement is that the areas must be within the appellation.
-What counts here is the reputation of the winery and not the quality of the location.
-The name of the winery is as it were as a constant quality feature and trademark.
-See the list or the order of the under Médoc where the châteaux are listed with the place numbers ex the original list.
+It is worth mentioning that, compared with the classification in Saint-Émilion, for example, changes in the vineyards have no effect on the ranking.
+The only requirement is that the areas must be located within the appellation.
+So what counts here is the reputation of the winery and not the quality of the site.
+The name of the winery is considered an unchangeable quality feature and trademark, so to speak.
+See the list or the order of the wines listed under Médoc, where the châteaux are listed with the place numbers ex the original list.

 White wines 1855 (Sauternes and Barsac)

-This name originated in the 1920s.
-In addition to the Cru Classé was created under these "aristocratic" wineries, so to speak, a "bourgeois class".
-The wines must come from one of the eight Médoc appellations Haut-Médoc.
-Listrac-Médoc.
-Margaux.
-Médoc.
-Moulis.
-Pauillac.
-Saint-Estèphe or Saint-Julien come.
-Further criteria include no barrel sale, bottling, sale only in the second year following the harvest and regular quality checks based on random samples.
-From 1930 to 1932, an expert commission classified 444 wineries.
-The "Federation of Crus Bourgeois" was founded in 1962, at that time half of these wineries no longer existed.
-In 1976, "Cru Bourgeois" was also recognized by the EU.
+This term originated in the 1920s.
+In addition to the Cru Classé, a "bourgeois class", so to speak, was created among these "aristocratic" wineries.
+The wines must come from one of the eight Médoc appellations Haut-Médoc, Listrac-Médoc, Margaux, Médoc, Moulis, Pauillac, Saint-Estèphe or Saint-Julien.
+Other criteria include no barrel sales, bottling on the estate, sale only in the second year after the harvest and regular quality control by sampling.
+Between 1930 and 1932, a commission of experts classified 444 wineries.
+The "Association of Crus Bourgeois" was founded in 1962, at which time half of these estates no longer existed.
+In 1976 "Cru Bourgeois" was also recognized by the EU.

-These two names were already used by wine merchants in the 19th century.
-They are described in 1868 in the English professor Charles Cocks written by Michel-Édouard Féret translated "Bordeaux Bible".
-These small estates often belong to farmers (paysans) or artisans (artisans) who operated vineyards on a small scale.
-In the 1930s, however, the names were forgotten.
-Cru Paysan no longer plays a role, but on the initiative of small wineries, the class "Cru Artisan" was applied for in 1989, in order to allow greater scope in terms of cru-bourgeois provisions.
-The basic requirement is that the owner must be a real person who personally looks after vineyards, cellars and sales.
-They must be small estates (less than five hectares) that produce wines with one of the eight designations of origin of the Médoc.
-Cru Artisan was then recognized by the European Union in 1994; the name may be stated on the main label.
+These two designations were already used by wine merchants in the 19th century.
+They are described in 1868 in the "Bordeaux Bible" written by the English professor Charles Cocks and translated by Michel-Édouard Féret.
+These small estates are often owned by farmers (paysans) or craftsmen (artisans) who have a small-scale viticultural activity.
+In the 1930s, however, the denominations fell into oblivion.
+Cru Paysan no longer plays a role, but on the initiative of small wineries, the "Cru Artisan" class was applied for in 1989 to allow more leeway with regard to the Cru Bourgeois regulations.
+The basic requirement is that the owner must be a real person who personally takes care of the vineyard, cellar and sales.
+They must be small estates (less than five hectares) producing wines with one of the eight denominations of origin of the Médoc.
+Cru Artisan was then recognised by the European Union in 1994; the designation may appear on the main label.